PDF VIEWER COMPARISON

 Markup that survives in any viewer

-When you send a marked-up PDF to a contractor, do your callouts and dimensions render correctly in their viewer?
+When you send a marked-up PDF to a contractor, do your markups render correctly in their viewer?
 Or do they vanish into a generic comment layer the contractor can't see?

 4